onepub-dev/nginx-le/cli/README.md

 This is the most versatile auth provider as it supports public and private websites as well as Wildcard and single FQDN certificates.

+NOTE: currently we only support using a cloudflare global access token.
+A restricted API token will NOT WORK.
+This is due to ubuntu 20.04 using an old version of certbot.
+When a newer version is available we will upgrade to support the restricted access token.

 AUTH_PROVIDER=cloudflare

 AUTH_PROVIDER_TOKEN=api token for cloudflare